 Simplified mileage expenses method: This method applies the current IRS-mandated mileage rate to the total miles driven for business in the year.
 In the 2019 tax year, the standard mileage deduction is $0.58 per mile of business use.

-9. Large number of independent contractors compared to employees
+9. Having a large number of independent contractors compared to employees

-This trigger has been especially prominent since recent changes brought on by the passing of Assembly Bill 5 (AB5) and Proposition 22.
+This trigger has been especially prominent due to recent changes brought on by the proposition of both Assembly Bill 5 (AB-5) and Proposition 22.
 When determining how your business classifies your workers, it’s critical that you do so in a way that follows official guidelines.
 Failing to do so has the potential to trigger an audit of your business involving both IRS and the Employment Development Department (EDD).

 If your business is bringing in a significant amount of annual income, but only has a handful of employees on your payroll, it may bring up the question of who is working for and running your business.
-If EDD or IRS dig into the matter further and determine that a majority of your business’ labor is coming from 1099 contractors, they may consider that grounds to look into the matter further.
+If EDD or IRS dig into the matter further and determine that a majority of your business’ labor is coming from 1099 workers, they may consider that grounds to look into the matter further through an audit.

 10. Large cash transactions